“You write to communicate to the hearts and minds of others what’s burning inside you.” – Arthur Polotnik

 If I can play a small role in helping these writers introduce themselves, I’m all in.
 Here then, are just a few of the blogs that have popped up on my radar (and reader list) in the past several months.
 There is no doubt in my mind, you will enjoy them too.

-8 New Blogs on Minimalism/Simplicity You Will Enjoy Reading
+8 Minimalist Blogs You Will Enjoy Reading in 2019

-Raising Simple.
-Zoë Kim is a mom of four and writer for Raising Simple and Huffington Post.
+Zoë Kim is a mom of four and a writer for Raising Simple and Huffington Post.
 She posts about the pursuit of living an intentional life by owning less, creating new habits, and cultivating opportunities to give.

-Minimalist Baker.
 John and Dana have created a website that combines each of their passions: cooking, art, design, simplicity.
 Every recipe consists of 10 ingredients or less, requires a single spoon or bowl, or takes 30 minutes or less to prepare.
-Many recipes are also vegetarian or vegan friendly.
+Many recipes are also vegetarian or vegan-friendly.
 It’s a Pinterest dream come true.

 Image: Travis Isaacs